Dr Adél Pásztor

 - The Department for Business, Innovation and Skills (BIS) expressed an interest in our research and the Research Council UK (RCUK) requested to use our findings in their response to the Government’s consultation on support for postgraduate study.

-Moving on or moving away: Doctoral students at elite institutions (in progress)
+Careers on the move: Doctoral students at elite HE institutions

 Doctoral education in the age of precarity is facing significant challenges.
 Today’s PhD graduates face an increasingly competitive job market with no guarantee of securing an academic job, let alone tenure.
 The uncertain returns at the academic labour market fail to explain the massive growth in doctoral student numbers experienced in recent decades.
 While much of the expansion is attributed to international students targeting world-class HE institutions in the UK and beyond, to date, relatively little is known about what motivates students to enroll on doctorates, and what they subsequently see as benefits gained and costs accrued.
 Thus the aim of this research is to remedy the situation by exploring the motives and career aspirations of doctoral students in the age of neoliberalism and casualization of academic labour.